Table of Contents

 Avoid flushing non-degradable items like wipes, sanitary products, and paper towels.
 In commercial settings, ensure that grease and food waste are disposed of properly to prevent clogs.

-Installing backwater valves can prevent sewage from backing up into your home or business during heavy rain or sewer system overloads.
+Installing backwater valves can prevent sewage from backing up into your home or business during heavy rain or when the sewer system is overloaded.

 - Regular Pumping: Septic tanks should be pumped every 3-5 years to remove sludge and scum, preventing overflow and ensuring the system operates efficiently.

 - Water Conservation: Reducing water usage can prevent the septic system from becoming overloaded.
-Fix leaks, use water-saving fixtures, and spread out laundry loads.
+Fix leaks, use water-saving fixtures, and spread laundry loads out.